Section Image

 With an unhurried small-town bohemian charm and a spiritual and physical connection with nature, living in Ojai means living a life less ordinary.
 It means beginning the mornings watching the rising sun paint the Topa Topa Mountains in hues of rose and gold.
 It means leisurely watching the days unfold with strolls through farmer's markets, browsing art galleries and taking hikes through winding trails lined with majestic oaks and fragrant citrus groves.
 Ojai has long attracted artists, writers, and spiritual seekers, imbuing it with a welcoming, open-minded atmosphere.
 "People come here for the lifestyle,” says Tonya Peralta, a local Realtor and 4th-generation Ojai resident.
 “If you’re into art, or yoga, or growing your own food, you can find your own community of like-minded people.

-The Ojai Post Office Bell Tower can be seen from all over the community.
+The historic Ojai Post Office Bell Tower is the center of downtown.

-The Ojai Post Office Bell Tower can be seen from all over the community.
+The historic Ojai Post Office Bell Tower is the center of downtown.

 1/2